fragcolor-xyz/shards/docs/docs/contribute/docs/write-documentation.md

 - `/docs/samples`: contains the code and output of the examples for each shard.

-Content from the three folders above are combined to make up each API documentation page.
+Content from the three folders above is combined to make up each API documentation page.

 ![A shard's API page and their associated folders.](assets/docs-folders.png)